elsa-lab/training-noodles/examples/train_tensorflow_examples/README.md

 ## Prerequisites

-Please make sure the servers meet the following requirements:
+Please make sure each server meets the following requirements:

 1. Have installed [Anaconda](https://www.anaconda.com/distribution/) at `$HOME/anaconda3`
 2. The conda environment `noodles_test` doesn't exist
 3. Can run TensorFlow with Python 3.6 properly in an Anaconda environment
-4. Have installed `tmux`
+4. Can use `git` to clone repositories properly
-5. Have installed `git`
+5. Have installed `tmux`

 ## Run